jnelsonholding/reading-notes/201/class-13.md

 Storage has been an issue for web development since its beginnings.
 It's necessary because in certain situations, constant retrieval of data from a server can cause major slowdowns for the user.
 So ideally, you would keep as much local as possible.

 HTML5 has 'Web Storage', also known as 'local storage' and 'DOM storage'.
 It provides a way to store key-value pairs client side.
-This is accessed through the object `localStorage'.
+This is accessed through the object `localStorage`.
 For instance, to set a key-value pair, you would do this:

 `localStorage.setItem('savedInt', 5);`